 The complications occurred in 4.53% of our study, less than complications reported by the MOST study in the United States of America which were 5.5% at 90 days and 7.5% at 3 years [22].
 However, in real life, data seem to indicate a higher risk of possible complications of up to 12.7% in literature data [21,23].
 African authors report complications at prevalences ranging from 5.4% to 17.6%) [3,6,11,13,14,24].
 The high rate of these complications is predictable given the low annual implantation volume (for the majority less than 50 stimulators implanted per year) compared to Western centers.
 Data from a large German study show that the annual volume of pacing centers is inversely proportional to the frequency of complications with a large difference between centers that have less than 50 implantations per year and those that have more than 50 [25].
 The most frequent complication found in our study is lead dislodgments (1.94%), also found by several African authors as the most frequently encountered complication at proportions that vary between 2.4 and 6.9% depending on the studies [11,14,15].

 In another Senegalese series, the most frequently found complication was rather infections 1.3% [6] which are the dread of all stimulators, especially in sub-Saharan Africa where there is still no pacemaker or ICD lead extraction center.
-This is why in our countries, in the majority of centers, postoperative prophylactic antibiotherapy is systematically instituted with most often cefixime 400 mg/day.
+This is why in our countries, in the majority of centers, postoperative prophylactic antibiotherapy is systematically instituted with most often Cefixime 400 mg/day.
 Although this postoperative antibioprophylaxis does not reduce infections according to Western studies [26,27], in our African context with the tropical climatic conditions, the high ambient humidity conducive to the proliferation of germs, the postoperative dressings which are not always carried out in ideal aseptic conditions, all these elements explain that antibiotics are systematically prescribed from the end of the implantation procedure.
 We found in our work that certain parameters in our study were correlated with the occurrence of complications, notably female gender (p=0.042), and the occurrence of intraoperative incidents (p=0.020).
 Several studies have found this correlation between the female gender and the appearance of complications.
 The rate of complications in the women population is significantly higher compared to men.
 Especially about pneumothorax, pericardial effusions, and pocket hematomas [28].
 The possible explanation is that women have a smaller body mass and anatomical differences such as smaller vein sizes and a smaller right ventricle [28].

 In the FOLLOWPACE study, men were at less risk of complications compared to women with a hazard ratio of 0.72 [21].
 Our study had some limitations inherent to retrospective studies, notably a significant loss of data which led to the exclusion of a huge number of patients, 270 files deemed incomplete.
 The data was collected from files that were sometimes lost or incomplete with implantation reports sometimes incomplete.
 All of these lacks show the need and urgency to computerize all data related to procedures and to create national registers in Senegal.
 This would certainly provide real-life data that better reflects the actual cardiac pacing activity in our countries.

 Cardiac pacing activity remains low in Senegal despite an increase in the number of implantations.
 Implantations in Africa are most often salvage implantations with a predominance of complete atrioventricular blocks over sinus dysfunction.
 The challenges facing cardiac stimulation in our regions remain still the lack of national registries for cardiac pacing, insufficient human resources, and above all a lack of accessibility to pacemakers which may be improved by the availability and use of reused pacemakers but also by the introduction of subsidies for cardiac electronic devices by African governments.
-Despite of all of these challenges which are facing implanting centers in sub-Saharan Africa, the prevalence of complications remains in most centers within the ranges reported in Western studies, mostly lead dislodgements, infections, pocket hematoma and pneumothorax.
+Despite of all of these challenges which are facing the implanting centers in sub-Saharan Africa, the prevalence of complications remains in most centers within the ranges reported in Western studies, mostly lead dislodgements, infections, pocket hematoma, and pneumothorax.

 What is known about this topic

-• Cardiac pacing is a life-saving treatment for major heart conduction troubles;
+- Cardiac pacing is a life-saving treatment for major heart conduction troubles;

-• In Africa few pacemakers are implanted;
+- In Africa few pacemakers are implanted;

-• Pacemakers are expensive in Africa.
+- Pacemakers are expensive in Africa.

 What this study adds

-• Implantations in Africa are most often salvage implantations with a predominance of complete atrioventricular blocks over sinus dysfunction;
+- Implantations in Africa are most often salvage implantations with a predominance of complete atrioventricular blocks over sinus dysfunction;

-• Reused pacemakers may be a solution for pacemaker’s poor accessibility;
+- Reused pacemakers may be a solution for pacemaker’s poor accessibility;

-• Prevalence of complications remains within the ranges reported in Western studies.
+- Prevalence of complications remains within the ranges reported in Western studies.

 The authors declare no competing interests.

 Khadidiatou Dia conceptualized the research idea and participated in data collection and manuscript write-up.
 Nadia Benghazi participated in data collection, and data entry and performed data analysis.
 Simon Antoine Sarr, Waly Niang Mboup, Youssou Diouf, Alassane Mbaye, and Adama Kane participated in the data collection.
 Guarantor of the study: Khadidiatou Dia.
-All authors read and approved the final version of the manuscript.
+All the authors read and approved the final version of this manuscript.

 Table 1: characteristics of the study population, indications and complications